-A cluttered mess of a dozen Ninja Bullet cups and lids, a mish-mash of fondue forks, skewers, and cuisinart accessories and all kinds of other kitchen utensils.
+In this case, I had a drawer that had become a cluttered mess of a dozen Ninja Bullet cups and lids, a mish-mash of fondue forks, skewers, and Cuisinart accessories, and all kinds of other kitchen utensils.
 The kicker?
 The drawer directly above this one was nearly empty!

 How nice is this?
 And truly- it only took 20 minutes to empty, wipe out the drawer and white containers, and to re-organize where everything should go.
 I accomplished this during a sliver of time between putting my older kids on the middle/high school bus, and the time when I needed to wake my younger ones up for school!
-You know what I otherwise would have been doing?
-Uh huh- scrolling through my facebook feed…
+Do you know what I otherwise would have been doing?
+Uh huh- scrolling through my facebook feed!

 Why is that so many things come to live under my kitchen sink that don't even belong there?
 Hair clips?
 Bug spray?

 This space has been driving me crazy for weeks- I couldn't tell what was in it so I ended up buying duplicates of items I already owned, and it took me less than 20 minutes to empty it, wipe it down, return what belongs here and find the right home for what doesn't!